jaideepkekre/PythonRESTWrapper/README.md

 # PythonRESTWrapper
-Use this library to create CRUD rest APIs
+Use this repo  to create CRUD rest APIs.
+Starting with code examples from major frameworks like Flask etc.